ILDaviz/aicontextator/README.md

 *   🧠 Smart file filtering: respects `.gitignore` automatically.
 *   ✂️ Custom ignore rules: use a `.contextignore` file for project-specific exclusions.
+*   📝 Structured JSON Output: Generate a detailed JSON file with project structure, file contents, token counts, and security warnings for programmatic use with `--format json`.
+*   🎛 Interactive Mode: Select or deselect files interactively using arrow keys.
+*   🛡️ Built-in Secret Scanning: Proactively scans the content of included files using the detect-secrets engine to identify and warn about potential secrets (like API keys) before they are added to the context
 *   🔒 Secure defaults: excludes `.env` and `.env.*` files by default to reduce secret leakage.
 *   🤖 Token-aware: estimates tokens using `tiktoken`.
 *   🧩 Automatic splitting: splits output into multiple parts when a per-part token limit is reached.